When Poisonous Spiders Bite

 This means it affects the nerves and the brain.
 These are symptoms of a black widow

-Muscle cramps or twitches, usually near the site of the bite
+Muscle cramps or twitches, often near the site of the bite

 Muscle spasms all over the body, sometimes within an hour of the bite